-How to Prevent and Remove Ice Dams
+How to Prevent Ice Dams?

 The best time to prevent ice dams is now, before winter hits.
 Here are some tips on how to prevent ice dams to your home.

-1. Prevent warm air escaping through the attic.
+Prevent warm air escaping through the attic

 The average home loses 1/3 of its heat through the attic.
 The majority of it is caused by air leaks from unblocked walls, drywall gaps, cracks in light fixtures, chimney, pipes, access hatches, and other ceiling fixtures.
 When heat escapes through the attic, it warms up the roof and melts the snow and ice that then create ice dams.